 Diagnostic ultrasound has proved invaluable in this regard, as a means to assess the tendon and surrounding soft tissues, allowing accurate grading of the lesion and identification of the structures involved in the lesion.
 It allows for direct comparison with the contralateral limb, identification of any asymmetries between the tendons, and will reveal whether or not the contralateral Achilles tendon is symptomatic.
 Further advantages of this imaging modality include the lack of need for sedation and anaesthesia, as well as its greater affordability when compared to a CT or MRI scan.
-These factors make it the ideal modality for initial evaluation and regular follow up checks.
+These factors make it the ideal modality for initial evaluation and regular follow-up checks.

 The treatment will depend on the grade of injury present and the structures that have been involved, as well as the chronicity of the injury.
 For grade 1 strains, the recommended treatment is rest, NSAIDs, laser therapy and rehabilitation therapy.
-A support wrap or immobilization may also be indicated in some cases.
+A support wrap or bracing may also be indicated in some cases.

 A moderate grade 2 strain will need the above treatment with some additional interventions, such as the use of regenerative medicine.
 A grade 3 tear will require surgical correction.

-Recovery should be augmented with regenerative medicine and physiotherapy to support healing and regeneration of the tendon.
+Recovery should be augmented with regenerative medicine and physiotherapy to support the healing and regeneration of the tendon.